rdunlop/unicycling-registration/README.md

 * app/views/layouts/_footer.html.haml - Ensure that the link to the language is appropriately tagged/translated.

+* Once the language has been somewhat translated, make it the default via EventConfiguration#init function

 Technical Details
 -----------------
 Each time that a deployment occurs, the translation files in /config/locales will be loaded into the database.